 +

-Even if NO individual “records of overseas adoption applicants were lost or damaged” in the NIRS fire on September 26th, 2026, it does not necessarily mean that NO TRC 2 related data at all was not lost in the NIRS fire.
+Even if NO individual “records of overseas adoption applicants were lost or damaged” in the NIRS fire on September 26th, 2026, it does NOT necessarily mean that NO TRC 2 related data at all was not lost in the NIRS fire.
 And whatever TRC 2 data was lost or not lost in the NIRS fire, this incident highlights serious issues with TRC 2 and TRC 3 data management.

 Multiple credible outlets in Korea have cited the NIRS fire incident in order to point out BROADER issues with a lack of a ‘Records Management Division’ in TRC 2 and TRC 3.
 These are still VERY SERIOUS issues which need to be addressed by the TRC in Korea.